-3 Brilliant Portrayals of Martin Luther King, Jr.
+3 Brilliant Portrayals of Dr. Martin Luther King, Jr.

 In honor of Martin Luther King Day, we’d like to highlight three brilliant, recent portrayals of this iconic Civil Rights leader.